-What are some of the medications used to treat allergies & symptom of sinusitis?
+What are some of the medications used to treat allergies & symptoms of sinusitis?

 It can be very confusing choosing the right allergy medicines.
 Medications are chosen not only by the symptoms you are trying to control but must also be based on each patient’s other medical conditions.
 For example, patients with an enlarged prostate should be cautious about taking anti-histamines.
 Patients with high blood pressure should avoid decongestants.
 When treating allergies, look at the symptom you are trying to improve and then choose the medication that helps that symptom.
 The frequency of your symptoms also plays a crucial role in choosing the right medications.
 Combining medications from different groups affords the best results.
 Many medicines are formulated with more than one drug to help control the multiple symptoms associated with allergies.

 While a nasal saline rinse isn’t considered medication, using a nasal wash on a consistent basis could be all you need to relieve sinus symptoms.
 They are safe and can be used as often as desired.
 Nasal rinses will flush out excess mucus and other debris that can irritate your nasal tissue and cause inflammation.
 Consider a nasal rinse each evening before bed to wash out the day’s pollutants.

 Antibiotics are used when there is an infection.
 Antibiotics are designed to inhibit growth and often kill infectious bacteria.
 Antibiotics are usually prescribed when a sinus infection is lingering and not getting better with the use of saline washes or over-the-counter medications.